stormpath/stormpath-documentation/source/auth_z.rst

     "effect": "allow"
   }

 How is this flexibility possible?
-Two words: Custom Data.
+Custom Data.

 As mentioned earlier, Stormpath resources like Accounts and Groups are created along with a linked :ref:`customData <ref-customdata>` resource.
 This resource is very useful for implementing both Account permissions and role (AKA Group) permissions.
 Essentially, any user-level permissions are defined in a ``customData`` resource linked to a user Account, while any role-level permissions are defined in a ``customData`` resource linked to a role Group.
 This allows for Stormpath to model user-unique permissions as well as permissions inherited by virtue of a user having one (or more) roles.